markusos/markusos.github.io/_posts/2014-12-06-1000-tweets-per-week.markdown

 	},
 {% endhighlight %}

-Using Laravel together with Beanstalk and j7mbo/twitter-api-php makes is really simple to queue and send tweets just when you want them posted.
+Using Laravel together with Beanstalk and the twitter-api-php makes is really simple to queue and send tweets just when you want them posted.

 First we need to setup a class to handle the jobs that we push on the queue.
 Create a file QueueTweet.php in your project with the following code:

 {% highlight php %}
 <?php